One of the thorniest verses in the Bible for Evangelicals is John 14:12:

 And he said unto them, Go ye into all the world, and preach the gospel to every creature.
 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.
 And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues; They shall take up serpents; and if they drink any deadly thing, it shall not hurt them; they shall lay hands on the sick, and they shall recover.

-that those who believe in Jesus would cast out devils, speak in new languages, handle snakes, drink poison and not die, and lay their hands on the sick miraculously causing them to recover from their sickness.
+According to Jesus, those who believe in him would cast out devils, speak in unlearned new languages, handle venomous snakes, drink poison and not die, and lay their hands on the sick, miraculously causing them to recover from their illnesses.

 Most Christian sects come up with elaborate schemes to explain away the normative meaning of these verses.
-The works of Jesus and the early church were sign gifts, the Evangelical says, and once the canon of Scripture was completed these sign gifts were no longer necessary.
+The works of Jesus and the early church were sign gifts, many Evangelicals say, and once the canon of Scripture was completed these sign gifts were no longer necessary.
 I wonder if Christians who say this ever consider that what they are basically saying is that Jesus was lying in John 15/Mark 16 or that there should no longer be the expectation of verifiable miracles.
-(I use the word verifiable to turn away those that want to appeal to all sorts of subjective experiences that they say is proof of God working a m-i-r-a-c-l-e)
+(I use the word verifiable to turn away those that want to appeal to all sorts of subjective experiences that they say are proof of God working a m-i-r-a-c-l-e.)

-In the delusional world inhabited by Pentecostals, snake handling Baptists, and those who subscribe to CHARISMA magazine, greater works than Jesus are being performed on a regular basis.
-When asked for verifiable proof of their claim, appeals are made to faith or the Christian mutters, I just KNOW that God is in the miracle-working business.
-Funny business God is in…no advertising or place of business, yet non-Christians are expected to believe the business exists.
+In the delusional world inhabited by Pentecostals, snake-handling Baptists, and those who subscribe to CHARISMA magazine, greater works than Jesus are being performed on a regular basis.
+When asked for verifiable proof of their claims, appeals are made to faith or Christians mutter, I just KNOW that MY GOD is in the miracle-working business.
+Funny business God is in . . . no advertising or place of business, yet non-Christians are expected to believe the business exists.
 I know there is a McDonald’s right here, says the Charismatic, because a book I read tells me there is.

 Here’s my challenge to Evangelicals.
-Please pray that God supernaturally heals me from my physical maladies.
+Please pray that God supernaturally heals me from my physical maladies, or that God stops the Coronavirus Pandemic in its tracks.
 If she does, I will believe and recant every word I’ve ever written about the Bible, God, Jesus, and Christianity.
 Wouldn’t it be a great testimony to the miraculous power of almighty God and the veracity of the Christian narrative if God healed an atheist like me?
 Instead of praying for God to kill me, why not pray for God to heal me?
-Even a little healing like miraculously removing the cancer on my lower lip so I can stop Fluorouracil treatment will be enough to convince me.
-I’m waiting.
+Better yet, forget me.
+Heal my wife.
+I’m waiting . . .